lilysashad/SimpleToDo/README.md

-**Simple To-Do List** is an Android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple To-Do List** is an Android app that allows users to build a todo list.
+This app contains basic todo items management functionality, including adding new items, editing, and deleting an existing item.

-Submitted by: **Lily D**
+Submitted by: **Lily Deng**

 Time spent: **8** hours spent in total

-## User Stories
+## To-Do List App functionalities

 The following **required** functionality is completed: